Citation, DOI, disclosures and article data

-Due to a variable radiographic presentation, it may not be meaningful to give a differential diagnosis for hypersensivity pneumonitis per se.
-There are its better to refer to differential for particular radiographic feature e.g.
+Due to a variable radiographic presentation, it may not be meaningful to give a differential diagnosis for hypersensitivity pneumonitis per se.
+It is better to refer to the differential for a particular radiographic feature:

 - 1. Lynch DA, Rose CS, Way D et-al. Hypersensitivity pneumonitis: sensitivity of high-resolution CT in a population-based study.
 AJR Am J Roentgenol.
 1992;159 (3): 469-72.
 AJR Am J Roentgenol (abstract) - Pubmed citation